OHIF/Viewers/platform/docs/docs/platform/services/ui/customization-service.md

 by setting the `cornerstoneViewportClickCommands`.
 This is intended to support both the cornerstone 3D internal commands as well as things like context menus.
-Currently it supports buttons 1-3, as well as modifier keys by associated a commands list with the button to click.
+Currently it supports buttons 1-3, as well as modifier keys by associating a commands list with the button to click.
 See `initContextMenu` for more details.

 ## Please add additional customizations above this section